Monheim, Bavaria: Road and rail connections

 Monheim lies on the Bundesstrasse 2, the Federal Road No. 2.
 The B2 used to go straight through town until a bypass was built in the early 1990s.
 The road from Neuburg to Nördlingen, which passes through the outskirts of Monheim, is not a Federal road.

 The nearest train line is nowadays in Fünfstetten, the Augsburg–Nürnberg line.
 From there, a 5.6 km long side track used to run to Monheim, built in 1905–06, but passenger service was suspended in 1960 and goods services in the 1990s.
 During the 1980s, a historic train used to operate on the line on selected summer weekends.
 Footage of this train was used in the 1983 German movie Der Glockenkrieg.

 The train line has now been completely removed and only the railway station is still in place, now home to the local pigeon breeders club.

 Sport

 The local sports club, TSV Monheim, has a strong tradition in artistic gymnastics, being one of the centres of the sport in Germany.
-Its team competes at the highest national level of the sport, often attracting foreign athletes, especially from Brasil.
+Its team competes at the highest national level of the sport, often attracting foreign athletes, especially from Brazil.
 In April 2008, the town hosted a four-nations under-18's tournament with Germany, France, the UK and Switzerland participating.

 Warching, one of the neighboring villages, is home to a motocross track and club, the MV Warching, formed in 1973.
 The club has a strong sidecarcross tradition, having had many of its members race at world championship level.
 Through Hubert Rebele and Alois Wenninger, the club archived four runners-up spots in this competition in the 1980s and 90's.
 The track was also the venue for the 1985 German sidecarcross Grand Prix, the only time it was held in Warching.